Ercanar/bachelor-thesis/Thesis.typ

             The white line, black box and vertical line indicate the mean, 66% and 90% ranges, respectively." \ Image and caption directly from @IPCC_AR6.
             ]
-)
+) <feedback-factors>

-Climate feedbacks include, but are not limited to: Planck feedback, albedo feedback, cloud feedback, water vapor feedback and lapse rate feedback.
+Climate feedbacks include, but are not limited to:
+Planck feedback, albedo feedback, cloud feedback, water vapor feedback and lapse rate feedback.
 These are the feedback mechanisms most commonly found within climate models.
 Additional feedbacks like vegetation feedbacks are not simulated in the MSCM and therefore not mentioned further.
+The values of the feedback factors from the IPCC are shown in @feedback-factors.
+The temperature contributions of the feedbacks will be explained further.

 The Planck feedback is the first feedback considered when dealing with climate and is part of every model.
 It describes the increase in black body radiation when the surface temperature increases,